Mary Jane Marcasiano: Involvement in the arts

-Marcasiano has designed costumes for DanceBrazil, the New York City Ballet, RythMEK at Jacob’s Pillow, Cleo Parker Robinson Dance, Michael Thomas Lab, and for the short film “ Até Quando“.
-In 2009 Marcasiano collaborated with renowned artist Eric Fischl on costumes for his suite of sculptures titled “ Ten Breaths “ which was exhibited in Germany, Paris and New York.
-Marcasiano designed the costumes for the 2010/2011 world tour of Grammy award-winning singer Angelique Kidjo and was costume designer for the PBS Special "Angelique Kidjo and Friends: Spirit Rising".
-In 2013 Marcasiano designed costumes for the feature film “Reaching for the Moon” directed by Bruno Barreto.
+Marcasiano has designed costumes for DanceBrazil, the New York City Ballet, RythMEK at Jacob’s Pillow, Cleo Parker Robinson Dance, Michael Thomas Lab, and for the short film Até Quando.
+In 2009 Marcasiano collaborated with artist Eric Fischl on costumes for his suite of sculptures titled “ Ten Breaths “ which was exhibited in Germany, Paris and New York.
+Marcasiano designed the costumes for the 2010/2025 world tours of Grammy award-winning singer Angelique Kidjo and was costume designer for the PBS Special "Angelique Kidjo and Friends: Spirit Rising" and for “Sarabande Africane” Kidjo’s collaboration with Yo-Yo Ma.
+She was also the costume designer for the 2022 musical theater Yemandja starring Angélique Kidjo.
+In 2013 Marcasiano designed costumes for the feature film Reaching for the Moon directed by Bruno Barreto.
+In 2021, Marcasiano was the costume designer for Barreto in the 2021 HBO mini-series The American Guest, starring Aidan Quinn and Dana Delany.

-In 2002, Marcasiano produced “Ginga”, a documentary film about Capoeira directed by Gustavo Moraes.
-She currently serves as Director of Development and Special Events Advisor to Cinema Tropical, a non-profit foundation that distributes and promotes Latin American cinema in the United States.
+In 2002, Marcasiano produced Ginga, a documentary film about Capoeira directed by Gustavo Moraes.
+And the documentary LARSENWORLD: LongHouse in East Hampton.
+She is director of development and special events advisor to Cinema Tropical, a non-profit foundation that distributes and promotes Latin American cinema in the United States.
 She was the programmer for Cinema Tropical’s Music+Film series at 92YTribeca and directed their Brazilian film initiative Janeiro in New York.
+And in collaboration with Film at Lincoln Center she co-programmed in 2019 Veredas: A Generation of Brazilian Filmmakers and 2024’s “ Isso é Brasil: Cinema According to L.C.
+Barreto Productions.